High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

-High-performing organizations and teams.
-We all admire them.
-They seem to do great work so effortlessly; it just seems to flow.
-How can that be?
 Often, they have installed a culture that just lends itself to high performance.
-Culture is the behavior of people that can be observed—the actions, rituals and things people do.
+Culture refers to the behavior of people that can be observed—their actions, rituals, and things they do.

 As management thinker Peter Drucker famously said, “Culture eats strategy for breakfast.”

-While every organization, team, club or association is different, a leader can foster a high-performance culture by taking the following steps.
+While every organization, team, club, or association is different, a leader can foster a high-performance culture by taking the following steps.

 Define Your Purpose and Standards